NuevoFoundation/workshops/content/english/python-pixel/Activities/activity-6.md

             newimg.putpixel((i,j),color)# put the color into new image newimg.save("Mycat.png")
 ```
 Wow!
-This is our cat after the filter.
-We only filtered one-forth of the cat on the upper left corner！
+This is our cat after the cropping.
+We cropped one-forth of the cat on the upper left corner！
 <img src="../../media/halfcat.png" width=25%>